-Tory former chief whip and Mr Bean star back Boris Johnson in burka row
+Rowan Atkinson backs Boris Johnson in burka row

 -

-Tory former chief whip and Mr Bean star back Boris Johnson in burka row
+Rowan Atkinson backs Boris Johnson in burka row

+The star of Blackadder and Mr Bean has given his backing to Boris Johnson over the burka row, which has landed the foreign secretary in potential trouble with his own party.

+Rowan Atkinson said Johnson had made a "pretty good" joke when he said women wearing face-veils looked like letterboxes, and insisted "no apology" was needed.

+Johnson is facing investigation by an independent panel following complaints that his comments on the burka breached the Conservative Party’s code of conduct.

-A Tory former chief whip has backed Boris Johnson in the burka row, saying he had no need to apologise for making inflammatory comments about Muslim women.
+A former Tory chief whip has also backed him, saying he had no need to apologise for making inflammatory comments about Muslim women.

 Andrew Mitchell said the former foreign secretary had used "colourful" language but had not committed an offence.

-The Blackadder and Mr Bean star said the former Cabinet minister had made a “pretty good” joke when he suggested women wearing face-veils looked like letterboxes, and insisted it was pointless to apologise for joking about religion as it always causes offence.

-Mr Johnson is facing investigation by an independent panel following complaints that his comments on the burka breached the Conservative Party’s code of conduct.

-Mr Mitchell, who was chief whip in 2012, told BBC Two’s Newsnight: “I don’t think he should apologise.
+He told BBC’s Newsnight: "I don’t think he should apologise.

-“But I think what’s important is that the procedures of the party now take place.

-“This is quite an important issue about free speech and it’s got nothing to do with the dreadful events that take place over Enoch Powell and the Rivers of Blood speech.

 "Boris was speaking out against a ban of the type that’s taken place in Denmark and some other countries."

-Labour, which has faced continued pressure over its handling of anti-Semitism in the party, fell three points to 35%.

-Theresa May was 14 points ahead of Jeremy Corbyn, up seven points on last week, on the question of who would make the best prime minister.

-The PM, Tory chairman Brandon Lewis and Scottish Conservative leader Ruth Davidson have all urged Mr Johnson to apologise in the Burka row.
+The prime minister, Tory chairman Brandon Lewis and Scottish Conservative leader Ruth Davidson have all urged Johnson to apologise in the Burka row.

-But the former Cabinet minister, who is holidaying abroad, has made no response to demands for an apology.
+But the former Cabinet minister, who is on holiday, has made no response to demands for an apology.

-And sources close to the Uxbridge MP made clear earlier this week that he stands by the article on Monday, in which he argued against a burka ban, but said that the garment was “oppressive” and “ridiculous”.
+And sources close to the Uxbridge MP made clear earlier this week Boris stands by the newspaper article on Monday comparing women in face-covering veils to looking like letter boxes and bank robbers.

+Lord Sheikh, the founder of the Conservative Muslim Forum, was one of those to write to Brandon Lewis to demand "serious action" in response to what critics described as Islamophobia by the former Cabinet minister.

+The Tory peer said he had received a wave of abuse since speaking out against Johnson.

+Of the 75 emails he had received about the issue, 15 were supportive while the rest "were vile."

+He claims the former foreign secretary has "let the genie out of the bottle" with his comments.

-Disciplinary action could lead to Mr Johnson being suspended or even expelled from the Tories, but would risk igniting civil war in a party many of whose members see him as the best option to succeed Mrs May as leader.
+Disciplinary action could lead to Johnson being suspended or even expelled from the Tories, but would risk igniting civil war in a party with many members who see him as the best option to succeed Theresa May as leader.

 Under party rules, the head of the investigation may dismiss complaints that are obviously trivial or lacking in merit and those which cannot fairly be investigated.